 This course is designed to explore and analyze contemporary health care situations in terms of ethical dimensions.
 Topics include patient-care giver relationships, high-tech medicine, ICU dilemmas, medical experimentation, and confidentiality of patient medical records, AIDS and ethics, death and dying, and the issues of an aging population.
-Prerequisite(s): Junior Standing.
+Prerequisite(s): Junior Standing, HCMG 3101 (C) or MGMT (C).

-HSCI 4101 - Consumer Health
+HSCI 4101 - Consumer Health (3-0-3)

 Survey of consumer health topics such as the purchase of health-care products and services, choosing quality health care, and how to identify and use reliable sources of information.
-Prerequisites: HSCI-2111 And (HLTH-3110 Or HSCI-3110 Or NURS-3110) And HCMG-3101 And HLTH-3420 And HCMG-3701
+Prerequisites: Senior Standing HSCI 2111 (C) And (HLTH 3110 (C) Or HSCI 3110 (C) Or NURS 3110 (C)) And HCMG-3101(C) And HLTH-3420 (C) And HCMG-3701 (C).

-HSCI 4800 - Directed Readings in Health Science
+HSCI 4800 - Directed Readings in Health Science (3-0-3)